Macoding95/macoding95/README.md

 <h1 align="center">Hi 👋, I'm Miguel Angel</h1>

 <h2 align="center">A brief introduction 💻</h2>
-<p>Hello!
-I'm Miguel Angel Cerón, a passionate Front-End developer based in Cali, Colombia.
-I have a strong experience in creating captivating and functional web experiences, committed to developing high-quality and high-performance code.
+<p>As a passionate Front-End developer, i have a strong experience in creating captivating and functional web experiences, committed to developing high-quality and high-performance code.
 My knowledge spans a wide range of technologies such as React, ES6+, HTML5, CSS3+, NPM, and GIT, and I specialize in Mobile First development.
 With a deep understanding of advanced CSS, including SASS and CSS Modules, I ensure sophisticated and responsive designs, optimizing the experience across all platforms.
 I am a positive-minded person, focused on teamwork and delivering effective results.</p>

 - 🔭 I’m currently working on **Viwer (Personal project)**